What is KaiOS?

-KaiOS currently holds a large (if not the largest) piece of the feature phone market share and can possibly become the leader in this technology in developing countries.
+KaiOS currently holds a large (if not the largest) share of the feature phone market and can possibly become the leader in this technology in developing countries.

-I could not convince KaiOS to have a vendor send me a free unit to test the OS so I had to buy an Alcatel A405DL running KaiOS 2.5 to test this OS.
+I could not convince KaiOS Technologies to have a vendor send me a unit for free.
+Therefore I bought an Alcatel A405DL running KaiOS 2.5 (build WUG4) to test the OS, but no mobile service.
 By the way, to no one's surprise the customer support staff had no idea what KaiOS is.
 Maybe privately-owned KaiOS Technologies should advertise their OS in the US as other vendors currently do.
-Maybe this way users can ask for KaiOS when buying feature phones instead of simply buying cheap mobile phones with some proprietary OS that no one has ever heard of before.
+Maybe this way users can ask for KaiOS and the user base when buying feature phones instead of simply buying cheap mobile phones with some proprietary OS that no one has ever heard of before.
 Hence they could provide KaiOS on more units in the US as an alternative to iOS and Android in order to secure more American investors.

-The storage structure (directory tree) is fairly similar to that of Android — when a KaiOS mobile device is mounted.
+The storage structure (directory tree) is fairly similar to that of Android — when a KaiOS mobile device is mounted as an external HDD.